 Internal fraud is like a family secret that nobody wants to acknowledge.
 It is a thing few business owners in Ireland think about, let alone think will happen to them.
 Statistics suggest that only a small proportion of businesses in Ireland are protected from fraud.
 The incidence of fraud within Irish companies by its employees is sadly on the increase.

-How Can You Reduce The Chance Of Internal Fraud In Your Company?
+How Can You Reduce The Chance Of Internal Fraud In Your Company

 There are certain steps and processes Irish businesses can put in place to reduce the chances of internal fraud happening to them.
-In this article, we will give you tips to prevent internal fraud based on our years of experience over a wide variety of business types.
+In this article, we will give you tips to prevent internal fraud based on our years of experience with a wide variety of business types.

 1. Don’t Let One Single Employee Do All The Accounting & Bookkeeping!